 Determining Car Accident Settlement Amounts

 The process of determining how much money you will be able to get in a car accident settlement relies on specific information about the accident.
-What one individual calls a “car accident” can look different from person to person, ranging anywhere from a bad fender bender to severe auto and personal damage.
+What one individual calls a “car accident” can look different from person to person, ranging anywhere from a small fender bender to a severe crash resulting in property damage and personal injuries.

-For instance, if a car accident is minor without any injuries, the amount you receive is likely to be less than an accident that results in major casualties, or damage to vehicles and property.
+For instance, if a car accident is minor without any injuries, the amount you receive is likely to be less than you would receive for an accident that results in major casualties, or damage to other vehicles and property.

-When drivers typically get in a car accident, their next actions often depend on how serious the accident is and the amount of damage caused.
+When drivers are involved in a car accident, their actions often depend on how serious the accident is and the amount of damage caused.

 Under Florida law, those who get in a car accident are required to contact law enforcement immediately if the accident was severe enough to result in: